Gian99Marco/House-Price-Prediction-Spark/README.md

 6. [How to Run](#how-to-run)

 ## Introduction
-This project aims to predict house prices using a Linear Regression model implemented with Apache Spark's MLlib.
+This project aims to predict house prices using a linear regression model implemented with Apache Spark's MLlib.
 It utilizes various features of the houses, such as the overall quality, living area, garage cars, garage area, total basement area, number of full bathrooms, year built, and number of bedrooms to make accurate predictions.

 ## Dataflow and Technologies Used